S3-working-group/s3-practical-guide/src/introduction/s3-overview.md

 Sociocracy 3.0 brings you an extensive collection of guidelines and practices (patterns)  that have proven helpful for organizations for **improving performance, alignment, fulfillment and wellbeing**.

-S3 helps you to to discover how to best reach your objectives, and navigate complexity, one step at a time, **without the need for radical reorganization or a big change initiative**:
+S3 helps you discover how to best reach your objectives and navigate complexity, one step at a time, **without the need for radical reorganization or a big change initiative**:

 Simply start with your area of greatest need, select one or more patterns to try, **move at your own pace** and develop skills as you go.